mirofrankovic/m-profile-project-01/README.md

 This would allow the user to learn about the experience the creator of this education blog has, their credibility in the industry with the references represent, the large number of credible links presented to gain the user's trust propelling them towards the long term research.

 **WIREFRAMES**

 **Sceleton**

 * [Wireframes](https://github.com/mirofrankovic/m-profile-project-01/blob/main/assets/wireframes/wireframejpgAbout.jpg): Website contains 4 sections:About Me(My Basic Profile), Timeline(Timeline section with images), Gallery(Images and their profile), Contact Form(Contact Me) section.
-The website is based on scrolling effect.
+The website is based on scrolling effect. **Please note the finalised website contains slight variations to the original wireframe.**

 **Surface**

 I wanted to keep the majority of the website monochrome white stone bacground with black text and a few of buttons to keep my website minimalistic.
 I have created my logo with dual collors black and white.
 The full logo contains a text and a globe on the top.
 The globe because in my personal portfolio I cover all world history, especially world wide empires of the past.
 The text in my logo is basicly romanised *Mirius* version of my name *Miro*.
 Also, "Mir" in Russian language means worls/peace.
 I wanted to have my logo transparent.

 ## FEATURES